peterhinch/micropython_eeprom/flash/FLASH.md

 Byte level access on such large devices probably has few use cases other than for facilitating effective hardware tests and diagnostics.

+## 1.1 Test Status

+The driver has been tested with both chip types.
+Single chip setups work fine.
+With pairs of devices I have seen sporadic single bit errors, especially at high baudrates.
+I strongly suspect hardware issues with my breadboard lash-up and am awaiting PCB's in manufacture.
+The reasons I suspect hardware are:

+ 1. Errors are usually single bit: it's hard to see how the driver could do this.
+ 2. Errors are not consistent.
+ 3. They are baudrate dependent.
+ 4. The breadboard is truly revoltming.

+However until I can test with a PCB the possibility of a bug remains.

 ##### [Main readme](../README.md)

 # 2. Connections